AMJET AVIATION — ATLANTA–ZÜRICH

 — No volume-based targets.

-Since 2008, Amjet has operated entirely outside that system — a structural decision that produced what we call Structural Autonomy™: the condition in which The Broker Effect™ has no point of entry.
+Since 2008, Amjet has operated outside that system—a decision we call Structural Autonomy; the condition in which The Broker Effect™ has no point of entry.

-— We do not rely on reciprocal deal flow.
+— We do not rely on reciprocal broker deal flow.

 — We do not accept undisclosed third-party fees.